Who doesn’t want to be financially independent? But only a few people get there!

 Credit cards are the villains in your financial independence journey.
 With a credit card, you never learn self-control.
 You don’t get serious about savings because you can rely on the credit card (but Don’t)!

-A credit card owner runs the risk of missing bills, running up a debt, and paying interest.
+A credit card owner risks missing bills, running up a debt, and paying interest.
 If your card balance goes unpaid for long, it will diminish your credit score and harm your insurance bills.

 Review Your Budget Religiously